ibm-cloud-docs/containers/cs_network_policy.md

 When you apply the egress pod policies that are included in this policy set, only network traffic to the subnets and ports that are specified in the pod policies is permitted.
 All traffic to any subnets or ports that are not specified in the policies is blocked for all pods in all namespaces.
 Because only the ports and subnets that are necessary for the pods to function in {{site.data.keyword.containerlong_notm}} are specified in these policies, your pods cannot send network traffic over the internet until you add or change the Calico policy to allow them to.
 {: important}

+Trying out a [gateway-enabled cluster](/docs/containers?topic=containers-plan_clusters#gateway)?
+These Calico policies are applied only to the worker nodes in the `gateway` worker pool because they are the only worker nodes that have a host endpoint with the `ibm.role: worker_public` label.
+{: tip}

 Before you begin:
 1. [Install and configure the Calico CLI.](#cli_install)